 A Royal Society scientific meeting was held on 27-28 February 2014 that explored possible reasons for the descrepancies and generated some proposals for new measurements that might resolve the present impasse.

-A workshop to refine the terms of the proposed consortium will be held at NIST on 9-10 October 2014.
+A workshop to refine the terms of the proposed consortium was held at NIST on 9-10 October 2014.